 - Is still in an experimental phase

-- Might only have some features built into it
+- Might only have some features built (in some cases)

-- May only be a shell to use as reference for the final product
+- May only be a shell to use as a reference for the final product

 Level 3: Demonstration Prototype